top of page

 Prior to this Martha spent 2 years working in end of life and palliative care where she gained valuable experience in supporting the family as a whole through challenging decisions and experiences.

-Martha is a Group Coach with Riding for the Disabled (RDA) and enjoyed many years working with horses before joining the care industry.
+Martha is a Coach Certificate Holder with Riding for the Disabled (RDA) and enjoyed many years working with horses before joining the care industry.
 Martha has a competitive background (BSJA and BE) and although she now only rides for pleasure, enjoys sharing her knowledge and life experiences with our young people helping them to think about possible future career paths and ensuring that they have the right tools and knowledge in place to enable them to follow their dreams.

 Credentials:

-• RDA Group Coach
+• RDA Coach Certificate Holder

 • Level 3 Certificate in Supporting Teaching and Learning